Skip to content

 Former Supermax Corporation Bhd managing director Datuk Seri Stanley Thai has apologised to Prime Minister Datuk Seri Najib Razak for his involvement in Malaysian politics.

-How to Invest in Stocks Malaysia [works GREAT from 2024] by CF Lieu - Certified Financial Planner Malaysia
+How to Invest in Stocks Malaysia: works GREAT by CF Lieu - Certified Financial Planner Malaysia

 Again, no amount of analyzing annual reports or financial reports or technical analysis could have predicted this.